AI-for-Education/fabdata-llm/README.md

                     api_version: 2023-09-15-preview
                     api_key: my_azure_openai_api_key2
         ```
+    - WARNING: As with any plain text file containing API keys (such as a .env file), you should definitely not commit these files into any code repositories or otherwise share in an unsecured manner

     - After registering a custom model file, you can simply refer to the custom models by name when creating the LLMCaller object